 Sixty percent of viable black pregnancies are aborted in New York City, the home of NARAL and Planned Parenthood.
 As highlighted in our TooManyAborted.com initiative, more black babies are aborted in New York City than are born alive: 1,223 black babies are aborted for every 1,000 born alive.
 Yet the NAACP has officially endorsed Governor Cuomo’s radical pro-Gosnell “Women’s Equality Act” that would eliminate all restrictions on abortion in a state that already aborts over 100,000 per year through the 249 abortion facilities in the state.

 Over the years, The Radiance Foundation has published numerous articles on various news sites (all of which Judge Jackson ordered destroyed on our sites) about the NAACP’s pro-abortion actions.
 We’ve pointed out that Planned Parenthood co-sponsors the NAACP’s annual conventions and how the NAACP has shown its support of the nation’s largest abortion chain by frequently defending it.
-So, we satirically referred to the organization with a name more befitting of their pro-abortion advocacy–a name which we can’t even mention.
-We are prohibited by Judge Raymond Jackson of the U.S. District Court in Norfolk, VA to speak or write, not only of the parody that we’ve used to describe the actions of the NAACP, but to ever parody the NAACP in the future.
+So, we satirically referred to the organization with a name more befitting of their pro-abortion advocacy.
+We were prohibited by Judge Raymond Jackson of the U.S. District Court in Norfolk, VA to speak or write, not only of the parody that we’ve used to describe the actions of the NAACP, but to ever parody the NAACP in the future.
 We were ordered to destroy everything we’ve ever created that mentions the NAACP or any of their marks in addition to the parodied name.
 We had to destroy all online posts including FB and Twitter invoking the organization’s name.
 It was painstaking and a brutal exercise in judicial overreach.

 The irony never ends: the nation’s second oldest civil rights group suing a black man for exercising his second most basic civil right—the freedom of speech.
 This lawsuit is nothing more than a multi-million dollar organization’s attempt to bully someone who’s simply telling the truth.
 Our inner-cities are crumbling, two-parent married families barely exist, 72.3 percent of black children are born into homes without fathers, and the NAACP wants to silence us for pointing out its documented support of the killing of over 16 million black lives since Roe.

-Alliance Defending Freedom allied attorney Charles M. Allen with the Glen Allen, Va. firm Goodman, Allen & Filetti PLLC is defending Bomberger and Radiance in The Radiance Foundation v.
-National Association for the Advancement of Colored People in the Fourth Circuit Court of Appeals in Richmond, VA.
+Alliance Defending Freedom allied attorney Charles M. Allen with the Glen Allen, Va. firm Goodman, Allen & Filetti PLLC successfully defended Bomberger and Radiance in The Radiance Foundation v.
+National Association for the Advancement of Colored People.